mercymadueke/alx-low_level_programming/0x12-singly_linked_lists/README.md

-a function that returns the number of elements in a linked list
+a function that adds a new node at the beginning of a list